This is an example paragraph. Anything in the body tag will appear on the page, just like this p tag and its contents.

 To take PTO requires two (2) days of notice to the supervisor unless the PTO is used for legitimate, unexpected illness or emergencies.
 (Use the Leave Request form to request PTO.)
 In all instances, PTO must be approved by the employee's supervisor in advance.
 Employees should plan to give as much notice as possible when they expect to miss work for a scheduled absence.

 Employees are responsible for monitoring and taking their PTO over the course of a year so that they do not lose time accrued when the current calendar year ends.
-(PTO is subject to supervisory approval and not every employee can take accumulated time in December; as this tends to be a busy time for HEL and the company must continue to serve customers.)
+(PTO is subject to supervisory approval and not every employee can take accumulated time in December; as this tends to be a busy time for HDaA and the company must continue to serve customers.)

 Employees are paid for the PTO they have accrued at employment end.
 If an employee has used PTO time not yet accrued, and employment terminates, the PTO taken is deducted from the final paycheck.
 Employees who give two weeks notice of employment termination must work the two weeks without utilizing PTO.